 Once the search is set up as you'd like it, you can set your sorting options, including filtering by agent or office IDs for the members of your team.

-Everything look correct?
+Everything looks correct?
 Click the big blue "SAVE SEARCH" button (make sure you've named your search) and you're all set!
 Your saved search should appear at the top of the SEARCH LIBRARY and is ready to recommend or use in a hotsheet or widget.